 Located in South-Central Texas, San Antonio is a history buff’s dream and an essential stop for anyone wishing to learn more about the USA’s often turbulent past.

 Its most famous attraction is the legendary Alamo, the historic Spanish mission and fortress that played a key role in Texas’ war for independence from Mexico.
 San Antonio also has several other missions that are UNESCO World Heritage Sites, and tours are recommended.

-A town steeped in rich colonial history, San Antonio offers old-world architecture and stunning views at every turn – not least along its famous River Walk promenade.
-Try a food walking tour or a River Walk cruise to take it all in.
+San Antonio, a town steeped in rich colonial history, offers old-world architecture and stunning views at every turn – not least along its famous River Walk promenade.

 See Related: Where to Stay in San Antonio